 Through rain and snow, or the occasional crisp weather sun break, a mug of coffee fuels the PNW.
 Whether you are hitting the books or slopes this winter, Bellingham has a variety of local coffee shops where you can pick up your favorite drink or dessert.

-Restaurants in this area (some of which are award-winning) take pride in using as many locally sourced ingredients as possible from surrounding area farms.
-We also encourage you to save time by making reservations or order take-out and enjoy the scenery.
+Restaurants in this area (some of which are award-winning) take pride in using as many locally sourced ingredients as possible from local farms.
 Open Table is a good starting point for booking reservations around the county.
-You can also check out the restaurant’s website to see if they offer reservations or order online and enjoy a meal on the go!
+Plenty of places also offer delicious vegan and gluten-free options.

 Not 21?
 No worries.
 Bellingham and Whatcom County have plenty of options for college students who aren't of drinking age.
-Catch a show at The Blue Room or grab a mocktail at Quantum Leaf.
+Catch a show at The Blue Room or grab a mocktail.
 Before 7pm, people under 21 can play around at Flatstick Pub.

 There could be a time when you have family coming up to help you move in or a friend visiting that would like to see the area.
 Check out our lodging page for a waterfront resort, mid-price hotels, or a bed & breakfast.